rajdhal/trOCR/README.md

 ---

-We hope that the University of Windsor Text Recognition (UW-TR) project simplifies text recognition tasks for the university community.
+We hope that the University of Windsor's SmartCampus Text Recognition project simplifies text recognition tasks for the university community.
 If you have any questions, feedback, or suggestions, please don't hesitate to reach out.
 We look forward to collaborating with you to improve and expand this application.